1. Overview of house building data

 - Northern Ireland: financial year ending March 2015 onwards

-Each publication of these UK statistics will reflect revisions made in the source data from each country.
+Each publication of these UK statistics will reflect the revisions made in the source data from each country.
 This ensures that statistics for the UK are consistent with the latest statistics, at time of publication, in each constituent country.

 Uses and users